 Attending a Program

 Georgetown Law is located near Union Station on Capitol Hill, at 600 New Jersey Avenue, NW.
 Bernard McDonough Hall is considered the main Law Center building.
-For security reasons, visitors should enter through the 2nd Street entrance of McDonough Hall.
+For security reasons, visitors should enter through the New Jersey Avenue NW entrance of McDonough Hall.
 The Gewirz Student Center faces McDonough Hall and is located at 120 F Street, NW.
 The Edward Bennett Williams Law Library sits on the north side of McDonough Hall at the intersection of Massachusetts Avenue and New Jersey Avenue.
 The Eric E. Hotung International Law Building is located on the south side of McDonough Hall across the Tower Green at 550 First Street, NW.

 Please note: Some programs are held at local hotels.
 Please review the program brochure, website, or confirmation letter for the exact location of your program.